Ixnay on the Hombre: Background and recording

 By the time The Offspring began writing new material for their fourth studio album in 1995–1996, they were the biggest act of Epitaph's roster and had originally declined to leave the label before signing a recording contract with Columbia Records.
 Following the widespread commercial success of the band's previous album, Smash, frontman Dexter Holland wanted The Offspring to release more albums on Epitaph, or remain on the label for a long time.
 However, tensions were encountered when Epitaph founder and Bad Religion guitarist Brett Gurewitz decided to sell Smash to a major label in "return for a royalty override on it," an action that the band did not like.
 Gurewitz had approached several major labels, such as Geffen, Capitol and Sony, in attempt to sign The Offspring.
 The band eventually signed to Columbia, and Holland recalled that they "took less money" with the label and the signing "was not to try and make more money."
 Holland also claimed that The Offspring signed to Columbia because they would not "record for someone who thinks [Gurewitz] can force [them] to" and would not "record for a guy who's worse than a major label."

-Recording sessions for Ixnay on the Hombre took place from June to October 1996 at Eldorado Recording Studios with producer Dave Jerden (Alice in Chains, Anthrax, Jane's Addiction, Social Distortion).
+The recording sessions of Ixnay on the Hombre took place from June to October 1996 at Eldorado Recording Studios with producer Dave Jerden, making it the first time The Offspring had not worked with Thom Wilson, who produced the band's previous three albums.
 On the recording process of the album, guitarist Noodles stated:

 Noodles also noted that with Columbia's financing, they had more time to work on the album, specially with the guaranteed studio space - "We did Smash on no budget at all and were constantly calling our studio to find out when it was empty just so we could sneak in at a discount price." - and Holland added that they had "the time to get better sounds."

-"Pay the Man" was one of the songs recorded during the "Ixnay on the Hombre" session but was only released on "Americana".
+"Pay the Man" was one of the songs recorded during the Ixnay on the Hombre sessions but instead ended up being released on Americana.
 "Change the World" is a further development of the unnamed hidden track that appeared at the end of the previous album Smash (in which the guitar riff follows the same melody as the lead guitar in "Genocide").
-"Change the World" itself contains a hidden track, a brief spoken piece by Larry "Bud" Melman of the David Letterman Show.
+"Change the World" itself contains a hidden track, a brief spoken piece by Larry "Bud" Melman of The David Letterman Show.